popular indian restaurants in dubai

 1. Indigo by Vineet

-Sometimes you find that a luxury environment goes hand in hand with mediocre food, but Indego by Vineet has its elegance and atmosphere in tandem with its beautiful cuisine.
+Sometimes you find that a luxury environment goes hand in hand with mediocre food, but Indego by Vineet has its elegance and atmosphere in tandem with its beautiful cuisine and is one of the fine dining restaurant in Dubai.
 A perfectly decorated interior – read: giant iron sculptures, enormous chairs, and an unusual show of trendy footwear – welcomes you to settle down for a lovely, excellent dining evening.
 Whereas, a menu of modernized Northern Indian dishes smartly combines strong tastes with traditional spices, showcasing the engineer's ability.

 Excellent Indian restaurant Ashiana is a Dubai high-end favourite.
 The kitchen is managed by Michelin-star chef Vineet Bhatia who is widely regarded as one of the brightest stars in the Indian culinary world.
 His menu of contemporary Indian fare is pitch-perfect, mixing in an entirely new way familiar flavours.
 Every meal is very filling and satisfying to eat.